 - A large number of moles (more than 50)

 - A family history of melanoma or unusual moles

 - A personal history of many blistering sunburns, especially when you were a child or teenager

 Find out more about unusual moles and melanoma risk.
-Talk with your doctor or nurse if you are concerned.
+And be sure to talk with your doctor or nurse if you have any concerns.

 Take Action: Cover Up